ibm-cloud-docs/BlockStorage/faqs.md

 {: #blockstoruse}
 {: faq}

-{{site.data.keyword.blockstorageshort}} is yours to format and manage the way that you want to. {{site.data.keyword.cloud}} can't see the contents of the LUN, and so the UI can't provide information about the disk space usage.
+{{site.data.keyword.blockstorageshort}} is yours to format and manage the way that you want to. {{site.data.keyword.cloud}} can't see the contents of the volume, and so the UI can't provide information about the disk space usage.
 You can obtain more information about the volume, such as how much disk space is taken and how much is available, from your Compute host's operating system.

 - In Linux&reg;, you can use the following command.
    ```sh